-Do not put any denture cleaning products in your mouth.
-All creams, pastes, gels, and solutions are intended for the dentures only.
+- Do not put any denture cleaning products in your mouth.
+All creams, pastes, gels, and solutions are intended for dentures only.

 The content of this blog is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of qualified health providers with questions you may have regarding medical conditions.

 Services We Offer